 ii.
 In this sense, the acceptance and toleration of the sin is worse than the sin itself, so it must be dealt with strictly.

 c.
 For they have even taken some of the accursed things, and have both stolen and deceived: We should understand exactly what the sin was.
 Someone in Israel took things that were devoted to God, devoted either by their giving to His tabernacle, or by their complete destruction.
-One man stole from God, in the same way we steal from Him when we do not give Him what he directs us to give.
+One man stole from God.
+In the same way, we steal from God when we do not give Him what He directs us to give.

 i.
 Leviticus 22:14, 27:15, 27:19, and 27:31 each demonstrate that in Israel, if you wanted to keep something that belonged to God, you had to pay a 20% (one-fifth) penalty.
 This was the same amount required for restitution in theft (Leviticus 6:4-5).